-READING, Pa. — As part of Hispanic Heritage Month, Penn State Berks will host its sixth annual Latino Forum for high school students from 9:30 a.m. to 2:30 p.m. on Friday, Oct.
-12. The event will begin in the Perkins Student Center Auditorium and is open to students from all Berks County high schools, as well as members of the local Latino community.
+READING, Pa. — As part of Hispanic Heritage Month, Penn State Berks is hosting students from local area high schools to participate in the fifth annual Latino Forum from 9:30 a.m. to 2 p.m. on Friday, Oct.
+13, in the Perkins Student Center Auditorium.
+This event is open to students from all Berks County high schools, as well as to members of Centro Hispano Daniel Torres, Inc.